SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

+\item[S3] Detection symmetry: Scenario in which methods produced symmetric detections.
+They have the same distance from the event and differ only in whether they come before or after it.
+Tolerant metrics should be able to reward close detections regardless of their relative position.

+\item[CQ4] Do the proposed metrics foster selecting the most suitable detector with fewer false positives?

+\item[S4] Number of detections: Scenario in which methods produced detections close to the event contained in the series, differing only in the number of detections made.
+The closest detections have the same distance from the event.
+Tolerant metrics should be able to reward the closest detections while penalizing unnecessary $FP$s.

+\item[CQ5] Do the proposed metrics foster selecting the most suitable detector where detections are proximate to events?

+\item[S5] Detection distances: Scenario in which methods produced detections close to events differing only on their distance to them.
+Tolerant metrics should be able to reward the closest detections.

+\item[CQ6] Do the proposed metrics foster selecting the most suitable detector resilient of detection bias?

+\item[S6] Detection bias: Scenario in which metrics are prone to bias in detection evaluation.
+Methods produced both $TP$s and close detections before the event.
+Tolerant metrics should be able to reward close detections while maintaining the relative weight of $TP$s. \end{itemize}

-The survey addressed the problem of selecting the most suitable method in six experiments, each representing a particular event detection scenario.
-Two event detection methods (A and B) were applied to a representative time series of the GECCO, 3W, or NMR datasets for each experiment.
-The plots of the detection results were presented to participants as in Figure \ref{fig:exp2_plots}, where blue dots represent events, red dots represent detections, and green dots represent detections that match events.
-Moreover, we presented the participants with Table \ref{tb:exp2_metrics}, containing detection evaluation metrics computed for methods A and B for each experiment scenario, namely the F1 metric, in its hard and SoftED versions and the NAB score.
-Values that maximize each metric and could be used for recommending a particular method are underlined.
+The CQs are evaluated in a survey.
+The survey explores the problem of selecting the most suitable detector in six scenarios.
+Two detectors (A and B) were applied to each scenario's representative time series of the GECCO, 3W, or NMR datasets.
+The plots of the detection results were presented to participants as in Figure \ref{fig_exp2_plots}, where blue dots represent events, red dots represent detections, and green dots represent detections that match events.

+Table \ref{tbl_exp2_metrics} is also presented to all participants.
+It contains detection evaluation metrics computed for detectors A and B for each scenario, namely the F1 metric in its hard and SoftED versions and the NAB score.
+Values that maximize each metric and could be used to recommend a particular detector are underlined.

+Given the results of both methods, the participants are requested to analyze the plots in Figure \ref{fig_exp2_plots} and answer the first question (Q1):